smarterwallet/wallet-aa-tx-serv/README.md

 ## Features

+- [x] Query by user address or tx hash
 - [ ] Record user's sending transactions, including the UserOperation details of the transactions
 - [ ] Periodic updates the status of the user's sending transactions
-- [x] Query by user address or tx hash

 ## Getting Started

-To get started with this template, follow these simple steps:
+To get started, follow these simple steps:

 1. Clone the repository:
    ```bash